CarlosDwain/Real-Time-Weather-Data-Pipeline-for-Philippine-Cities/README.md

 3. Data Storage
    - Upsert cleaned and enriched data into a database.
    - Maintain historical and real-time weather data for analytics.
+   - I used SQL server for this project.
 4. Automation
    - For periodic ingestion, I used task scheduler in Windows.